05.08.25

 Gastroenteritis in dogs can occur for many reasons, ranging from something as simple as eating spoiled food to more serious infections or underlying health conditions.

-Here are some of the key reasons why dogs develop this condition:
+Here are some of the common reasons why dogs develop tummy troubles:

-2. Dietary indiscretions – eating something they shouldn’t
+1. Dietary indiscretion – eating something they shouldn’t

 Dogs are naturally curious and often explore with their mouths.
 Eating spoiled food, garbage, or non‑food items like toys or plants can irritate the stomach and intestines, triggering inflammation.
 Sudden dietary changes, such as switching foods too quickly or indulging in rich table scraps, are also common culprits.